How to Get Stimulus Payment as a US Expat

 • If your worldwide income was lower than the tax filing threshold: You can still receive the Stimulus check by applying as a non-filer as a US citizen abroad.
 Unfortunately, the IRS Non-Filer portal is closed, so you’ll need to file a tax return to receive stimulus checks.

-Essentially, as a US citizen abroad who couldn’t qualify for the first and second check in 2020 could do so in year 2021.
-In order to claim these checks, you should have claimed the FEIE or have had less income in 2020 – as it lessens your adjusted gross income.
+Essentially, as a US citizen abroad who couldn’t qualify for the first and second check in 2020 you could still be eligible with your 2021 tax year after using the streamlined procedure.
 To see if you qualify for stimulus checks, you can check via our software!

 You can also take advantage of the Recovery Rebate Credit to receive the full stimulus payments you may have missed out on.